Time for Congress to eliminate U.S. Institute of Peace

 ###

-May 15, 2019, Fairfax, Va.–Americans for Limited Government President Rick Manning today issued the following statement urging the defeat of H.R.
-987:
+Aug.
+29, 2019, Fairfax, Va.—Americans for Limited Government President Rick Manning today issued the following statement reacting to the Justice Department OIG report on James Comey’s unauthorized disclosure of classified information:

 Interview Availability: Please contact Americans for Limited Government at 703-383-0880 ext.
 1 or at media@limitgov.org.